woojiq/Stroop-Game/README.md

 ## How to Install and Run

 1. Go to the 'Release' tab (located to the right of README and under About).
-2. Select the latest version and download the 'Stroop.zip'.
+2. Select the latest version and download the 'StroopDownload.zip'.
 3. Move to a convenient folder and unzip.
 4. Click Stroop.exe and play.